eduMFA/eduMFA/doc/installation/docker.rst

 .. code-block:: bash

-   docker run -d -p 8000:8000  -v /path/to/edumfa.cfg:/etc/edumfa/edumfa.cfg -v edumfa_data:/etc/edumfa --name edumfa ghcr.io/edumfa/edumfa:latest
+   docker run -d -p 8000:8000  -v /path/to/edumfa.cfg:/etc/edumfa/edumfa.cfg -v edumfa-config:/etc/edumfa --name edumfa ghcr.io/edumfa/edumfa:latest

-This will create a named volume `edumfa_data` that will persist your eduMFA data.
+This will create a named volume `edumfa-config` that will persist your eduMFA configuration.
 This volume will contain the encryption key and the audit key.

 Depending on your own configuration and your individual setup you may need to adjust the paths.